When is the right time for my parents to move into a retirement community?

 Can my parents decorate their residence?

 Absolutely.
 Your parents are invited to make themselves at home by furnishing or decorating their residence as they choose.
+Check out our Decorating blog.

 What is offered with Assisted Living?

 As the name suggests, Assisted Living offers individuals assistance with the activities of daily living, dressing, bathing, dining, medication management—while still providing every opportunity for maintaining the highest possible level of independence.
 At Autumn Leaves, this is all delivered in an atmosphere of sophistication and hospitality.
 Services are tailored to match individual needs for maximum convenience and comfort.
+Autumn Leaves is a top choice for assisted living in Dallas.

 Will my parent’s long-term care insurance help pay for Assisted Living or Memory Care?